 New car prices in Pakistan have gone past the level of sanity with prices being revised after a frequent interval of less than 3 months reflecting a huge disproportion in forex fluctuations versus the impact on per unit price for end users.

-Honda Civic and Toyota Corolla which are known as ordinary cars for middle class buyers around the world are reaching PKR 5 million to up to PKR 6.5 million whereas the flurry of expensive crossovers are well beyond that.
+Honda Civic and Toyota Corolla which are known as ordinary cars for middle-class buyers around the world are reaching PKR 5 million to up to PKR 6.5 million whereas the flurry of expensive crossovers is well beyond that.
 Most of the new cars have already become more expensive than residential property and it just doesn’t make sense to spend such a huge amount of money only to buy a “car” which lacks quality & features when compared to the ones sold in other markets.

 - Auto financing limits availed by one person from all banks in aggregate, will not exceed Rs 30 lac at any point in time.

 - Financing for imported vehicles has been completely prohibited regardless of engine capacity.